 Department of Geography Late assignment/Missed

-missed tests.
-Please note that the penalty related to your
+assignments and missed tests.
+Please note that the penalty related to

 policy as specified on the syllabus.

 petition to re-write a test once the test has begun.
 If you are feeling

 ill, please leave the room before starting your test and

 seek medical attention immediately.
 You must have a physician fill out a

 U of T Student Medical Certificate and submit a request via the online

 Missed Term Work (Assignment/Lab - as per Department of Geography

 Late assignments will be subject to a late penalty of 10% per day (including